PhoenixTales/phoenix-docs/mechanics/attributes-phoenix.md

 <p class="subtext">Related fun fact: Mike wrote in his notes that psionics should only be able to cast psi spells as long as they don't wear a helmet.</p>

-While the animation overlay of the psionic visualises how his magic is mainly associated with his mental power by laying the focus on his head, the magic of the Arcane Mages is different, alchemical and associated with the Mana in his bloodstream (more on that in the "Alchemical Magic" document.
+While the animation overlay of the psionic visualises how his magic is mainly associated with his mental power by laying the focus on his head, the magic of the Arcane Mages is different, alchemical and associated with the Mana in his bloodstream (more on that in the "Alchemical Magic" document).
 Hence when he is close to the edge of Madness his overlay has to show how the lack of Mana (that serves as a physical protection from the demonic forces just as the Psi serves as a psychical protection) is affecting his whole body similar to an addict on withdrawal.
 He will be shown bent over, scratching his arm or looking at his hand.

 #### Possession